pixelsmoothie/raylib-game/README.md

 # 🏓 Ping Pong Game (Local Multiplayer)

 A simple 2D **local multiplayer Ping Pong game** written in **C**.
-Play head-to-head on the same keyboard — no extra installation needed.
+No installation or additional libraries needed — just run the executable!

 ---

 ## 🎮 Features
-- Local 2-player gameplay
+- Local 2-player gameplay on the same keyboard
 - Smooth ball physics and paddle collisions
-- Lightweight and self-contained executable
+- Lightweight and self-contained

 ---